 Final Thoughts

-There’s no universal answer to the “new vs. used” debate.
+There’s no universal answer to the new vs used equipment debate, as the right choice depends on your budget, usage, and long-term goals.
 The best decision depends on your budget, workload, and long-term strategy.